wolf809/Python-Class/source/background.rst

 - What is Python?
 - Who uses Python?
 - What can Python do?
-- What is Python good for?
+- Ok, that's nice, what can Python really DO?
 - How can I use Python?
 - So what's this "object" stuff you speak of?